learn-co-curriculum/phase-1-classes-and-instances/README.md

 ## Introduction

-In Object Orientated JavaScript, objects share a similar structure, the `class`.
+In Object-Oriented JavaScript, objects share a similar structure, the `class`.
 Each `class` has the ability to generate copies of itself, referred to as _instances_.
 Each of these `class` instances can contain unique data, often set when the instance is created.